elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - C) rise; rise
 - D) rise; remain unchanged

-If future marginal product of capital increases, then current investments increase, which can borrow locally or at the world rate.
+If future marginal product of capital increases, then current investments increase, which can borrow locally or at the world rate (current account falls).
 The higher rates entices saving.

 Absorption: amount consumed by domestic residents